threader/PC-Tuning/docs/building.md

     - Download the latest, non-security cumulative update along with the servicing stack for that specific update (specified in the update page).
 The update page should also specify if the update is non-security or a security update, if it does not, then download the latest update.
 Use the official [Windows 10 update history page](https://support.microsoft.com/en-us/topic/windows-10-update-history-93345c32-4ae1-6d1c-f885-6c0b718adf3b)

-- Download the updates from the [microsoft update catalog](https://www.catalog.update.microsoft.com/Home.aspx) by searching for the KB identifier.
+- Download the updates from the [Microsoft update catalog](https://www.catalog.update.microsoft.com/Home.aspx) by searching for the KB identifier.
 Place the updates somewhere easily accessible such as ``C:\updates``

 - Integrate the updates into the mounted ISO with the command below.
 The servicing stack must be installed before installing the cumulative updates